klintmane/just-react/docs/process/completeWork.md

     currentHostContext,
     workInProgress,
   );
-// 将子孙DOM节点插入刚生成的DOM节点中
-appendAllChildren(instance, workInProgress, false, false);
+// Insert the descendant DOM node into the newly generated DOM node appendAllChildren(instance, workInProgress, false, false);
-// DOM节点赋值给fiber.stateNode
-workInProgress.stateNode = instance;
+// DOM node is assigned to fiber.stateNode workInProgress.stateNode = instance;

-// 与update逻辑中的updateHostComponent类似的处理props的过程
-if (
-  finalizeInitialChildren(
+// Process props similar to updateHostComponent in update logic if ( finalizeInitialChildren(
     instance,